Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 The three of them looked at each other silently as they suddenly realized they had a mission.

 "That’s... a good idea.
-I will need to pass through Cimbrean to get back to Earth…" Preed said slowly.
+I will need to pass through Cimbrean to get back to Earth..."
+Preed said slowly.

 "We’ve got translator implants, though," Gorku pointed out.
 "That’s what stopped me takin’ my shot ‘fer the Second Ring!
 I had a recommendation, I just never got ‘ta use it."

 "How much would it cost to get them removed at Cimbrean?"
 Preed asked.
 Leemu promptly grabbed his communicator and opened his favorite search engine.

-"Bear with me…" He did some quick research on the Cimbrean Infosphere page. "...There’s a trade station at the system border.
-The medical clinic there offers implant removal for… Five hundred *pounds,* whatever those are.
+"Bear with me..."
+He did some quick research on the Cimbrean Infosphere page. "...There’s a trade station at the system border.
+The medical clinic there offers implant removal for...
+Five hundred *pounds,* whatever those are.
 And they offer zero percent interest loans!
 Oh, hey!
 And there’s a government subsidy for returning Human abductees and Gaoian exiles..."

 Some more research and currency conversion later suggested that the trip would be eminently affordable. *That* news immediately got Gorku fired up.

 "I could return to the Clan!" he enthused.
 "Try out ‘fer the second ring!"

-"And I…" Leemu paused.
+"And I..."
+Leemu paused.
 He’d got swept up in the idea without thinking what was actually in it for him, beyond loyalty to his friend.
 But as soon as he thought about it, a few things fell into place. "...Spaceships are becoming rarer as the Jump Array Network expands.
-In a few years, there won’t be much need for mechanics like me… but I bet a place like Cimbrean could use somebody with my skills in a slightly different role."
+In a few years, there won’t be much need for mechanics like me... but I bet a place like Cimbrean could use somebody with my skills in a slightly different role."

 "I could use a training buddy!"
 Gorku boomed, predictably.
 "I’ll need ‘ta get ready ‘fer the Second Ring.
 And we can build ‘ya up too!"